Rari-Capital/duppgrade/README.md

 # duppgrade

-Simple bash script to update dapptools to a specific commit hash.
+Simple bash script to update DappTools to a specific commit hash.